csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 A lot of the time, tasks might need investigating or discussing before you can start working on them properly.
-For example, you might need to read up on various different APIs before deciding which—if any—you might use for development.
+For example, you might need to read up on various different APIs before deciding which — if any — you might use for development.

 {% include promo-case-studies.html %}